 Each structure has its requirements; you must make sure you can comply with them; if you do not understand the process properly, it is time to seek advice from your attorney.

 Verification and registration of the company name in Georgia

 When you have the structure of your company, it is time to name it; it is essential to make sure that it is a unique name and that no other company in the state has the same domain name.

 It is recommended to have at least three options for the name; you must check that no one else has it, and, in addition, it is best to do an online search to certify that there is no web domain with the same name.

-Through the Georgia Division of Corporations business search, you can certify if someone else has the same name.
-Once the name is confirmed, you can opt for a trademark for your business.
+Through the Georgia Division of Corporations business search, you can verify if someone else has the same name.
+Once the name is confirmed, you can choose a trademark for your business.

 Start with registration

 The process of registering a company is simple.
-Although some people think it is not easy, it is the opposite.
+Although some people think it is hard, it actually is the opposite.
 Give it a try, and you will see that you will come out successfully.